Clarkson Scholarships & Special Awards

 - Honors Program.
 Clarkson sets aside special scholarships for students admitted to the Honors Program.
 In addition to the regular admission application, you will need to complete the Honors Program application.

 - Clarkson FIRST Scholarship.
 This award recognizes select high school seniors who have participated on a FIRST Robotics (FRC) or Tech Challenge (FTC) team.
+We award 25 FIRST Scholarships each year.

 - Project Lead the Way Scholarship.
 This award goes to select high school seniors who have completed three of the five Project Lead the Way courses in their high school.
+We award 10 PLTW Scholarships each year.

 - Clarkson University SAE Engineering Scholarship.
 Eight $6,000 scholarships are available to outstanding undergraduate students who plan to study engineering at Clarkson.